 Section 16(a) of the Exchange Act requires our officers, directors and persons who own more than 10% of our common stock to file reports of ownership and changes in ownership with the SEC.
 These officers, directors and 10% stockholders are also required by SEC rules to furnish the Company with copies of all Section 16(a) reports they file.
-Based solely on a review of copies of Forms 3, 4 or 5 filed by the Company on behalf of its directors and officers or otherwise provided to the Company, the Company believes that during and with respect to the year ended December 31, 2019, its officers, directors and greater than 10% stockholders complied with all applicable Section 16(a) filing requirements.
+Based solely on a review of copies of Forms 3, 4 or 5 filed by the Company on behalf of its directors and officers or otherwise provided to the Company, the Company believes that during and with respect to the year ended December 31, 2020, its officers, directors and greater than 10% stockholders complied with all applicable Section 16(a) filing requirements, except that, due to a clerical oversight, a Form 4 for Steven Smith reporting the sale of shares of our common stock was filed late on September 21, 2020, and a Form 4 for Robert Vahradian reporting the sale of shares of our common stock was filed late on December 17, 2020.